panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 `Array.from()` invokes the `mapperFunction` upon each item of the array, pushes the result to a new array, and finally returns the newly mapped array.

-Thus `Array.from()` method can easily create and initalize an array with different object instances:
+Thus `Array.from()` method can easily create and initialize an array with different object instances:

 ```javascript
 const length = 3;